SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 Englisch

-# Statement of the OSB Alliance on the Gaia-X Summit 11/21 and the press reports
+# SCS: We continue to work on Gaia-X for more digital sovereignty

 Kurt Garloff, 2021-11-26